badoo/techblog/_posts/2015-06-01-testing-android-notifications-with-calabash.markdown

 There is a more direct route to checking notifications that you may find useful, and it's the one we're using for now because it suits our immediate needs.

-Everyone knows that Calabash isn't limited to talking to the phone through its server: most solutions to testing notifications suggest examining the output of `adb shell dumpsys notifications` to see whether the notification is being displayed, but as mentioned above it's just as important to test that the pressing of a notification ends up in the correct part of the application.
+Everyone knows that Calabash isn't limited to talking to the phone through its server: most solutions to testing notifications suggest examining the output of `adb shell dumpsys notification` to see whether the notification is being displayed, but as mentioned above it's just as important to test that the pressing of a notification ends up in the correct part of the application.

 Calabash can invoke `adb shell uiautomator dump` on Jellybean (4.1) and later devices to retrieve an XML document describing the current display.
 This isn't particularly fast as an operation, but most applications only have a few notifications to test, so it's a reasonable trade-off.
 It's possible to combine that view list with `adb input swipe` to open the notification drawer (on a phone; tablets are more varied) or dismiss a notification, and `adb input tap` to press the notification (or the action buttons on the notification, if you're feeling fancy).
 Again, not the fastest or most elegant solution, but it's workable.